 It seems counterintuitive, but teens and preteens are less likely to take unsafe risks when they have more autonomy.

-Autonomy is not complete freedom to do whatever they want.
+Autonomy is not complete freedom to do whatever one wants.
 It’s an exercise in self-governance, self-regulatory behavior, and independence, with parental guidance and limits.

-Research shows that teens who receive autonomy support from parents are less likely to engage in risk-taking behavior 17.
+Research shows that teens who receive autonomy support from parents are more likely to avoid getting into risky behavior 17.

 Give clear boundaries and reasons

 It goes without saying that parents discuss acceptable behavior and set clear boundaries to prevent harmful risk-taking.
 What’s more important, though, is that parents must explain the reasoning behind their boundaries.

 The lack of self-regulation or self-restraint is one of the primary reasons why teenagers take risks.
 During the teenage years, the cognitive-control system in the prefrontal cortex is still developing.
 As a result, a teenage brain is less capable of engaging in an adult-level “top-down” cognitive control of impulsive behavior.
 Social processing, however, is undergoing rapid changes.

 Discussing the reasons behind limits with teens and preteens can help them develop a decision-making process that underlies their behavior choices.

 Besides monitoring, parents can prevent deviant behavior by communicating openly and teaching their children.
 Teenagers and preteens who are educated about the risks associated with reckless behavior tend to have fewer problems.